 You must initiate the workers’ compensation claim process by notifying your employer of your work-related injury as soon as possible.
-If you have suffered an accidental injury, you must report it to your employer within 10 days or you could lose the right to recover workers’ compensation benefits.
-Your employer and their insurance company must either pay your benefits or contest your claim within 21 days from the date the claim was filed.
+If you have suffered an accidental injury, you must report it to your employer within 10 days in Maryland or you could lose the right to recover workers’ compensation benefits.
+Your employer and their insurance company must either pay your benefits or contest your claim within 21 days in Maryland from the date the claim was filed.
 There are many dates and timelines to keep in mind so the sooner you file and report you injuries, the better.

 Every injured employee should seek legal representation after a workplace injury, but this is especially important in cases where either the employer or insurance company has contested the claim.
 If your claim is contested, it means that your employer or their insurance company does not believe you are entitled to the benefits you are requesting.

-To settle these issues, a hearing will be scheduled before the Maryland Workers’ Compensation Commission.
+To settle these issues, a hearing will be scheduled with your state’s workers’ compensation commission.
 It’s imperative to have an attorney from Malloy Law Offices by your side during this hearing.
-Our Maryland workers’ compensation attorney team will present a strong case supported by evidence that shows you are entitled to workers’ compensation benefits for your injuries.
+Our Bethesda workers’ compensation attorney team will present a strong case supported by evidence that shows you are entitled to workers’ compensation benefits for your injuries.

 We will ensure that the Workers’ Compensation Commission understands how your injuries were sustained, the severity of your injuries, and how they have affected your ability to work.
-Your right to workers’ compensation benefits may depend on the outcome of this hearing, which is why you shouldn’t attempt to prove your case without the experience of a Maryland workers’ compensation attorney.
+Your right to workers’ compensation benefits may depend on the outcome of this hearing, which is why you shouldn’t attempt to prove your case without the experience of a workers’ compensation attorney.